The Field of Comparative Religion in Islamic Thought

 As for the Old Testament, which is sacred to the Jews who believe it is Revealed from Allah (s.w.t.), it is made up of thirty-nine books, including the Torah of Moses (a.s.) and the Zabur of David (a.s.), prophets, the books of Solomon (a.s.), Job (a.s.), and others.
 The word “Torah” is Hebrew, and it means “law”.
 As for the New Testament, it is made up of twenty-seven parts: the four Gospels, Acts of the Apostles, Epistles, and Revelation.
 The word for Gospel in Arabic is Injil, taken from the Greek, and meaning Good News, or Light.

 Muslims believe in all the prophets preceding our Prophet Muhammad (s.a.w.), including Moses (a.s.) and Jesus (a.s.).
-Likewise, Muslims believe in the Scriptures Revealed to them both, the Torah and Evangel, but these scriptures as extant today, and proclaimed by Judaism and Christianity, are not, in the Muslim perspective, the complete or authentic scriptures Revealed by Allah (s.w.t.).
-Rather they are narrations recorded well after the Messiah (a.s.) by scribes in their languages and tongues, and attributed to be those scriptures.
+Likewise, Muslims believe in the Scriptures Revealed to them both, the Torah and Evangel, but these scriptures as extant today, and proclaimed by Judaism and Christianity, are not, from the Muslim perspective, the complete or authentic scriptures Revealed by Allah (s.w.t.).
+Rather, they are narrations recorded well after the Messiah (a.s.) by scribes in their languages and tongues, and attributed to be those scriptures.
 This is why one finds such discrepancies between the recessions of the Gospel — Matthew contradicting Luke, and the like.
 Such discrepancies are well-established by critical Western scholars as well as by Muslim scholars.

 Various matters are shared among Judaism, Christianity, and Islam, despite the tampering and textual drift that historically occurred to the other revealed scriptures.
 These shared matters include belief in Allah (s.w.t.), the angels, the Messengers, the Revealed scriptures, although the Jews and Christians do not believe in the prophethood of Muhammad; belief in the Day of Judgement, the Final Reckoning, and the reward of the righteous and punishment of evildoers; praise of virtue and censure of vice; a general obligation to establish prayer, give in charity, fasting, and worship, though the specific forms are not shared; and lenience, mercy, altruism, and excellence.